 As self-proclaimed melamine enthusiasts, we're also aware of the different qualities of melamine on the market.
 In a foodservice environment where operators count on their melamine daily to withstand sometimes relentless use in service and commercial dishwashers, only high-quality melamine can meet those needs.

 With the bulk of melamine dinnerware supply coming from overseas, how can foodservice professionals ensure their investments will result in the highest performance while also exceeding food-safety standards?
-Certification from the National Sanitation Foundation (NSF) bridges the gap between foreign and domestic regulations ensuring operators are getting the most out of their purchase.
+Certification from the National Sanitation Foundation (NSF) bridges the gap between foreign and domestic regulations ensuring operators get the most out of their purchase.

 But is it really necessary?